 Tocolysis may be considered in cases of minimal bleeding and extreme prematurity in order to administer antenatal corticosteroids.
 One study appeared to suggest that the use of tocolytics increases the pregnancy duration and the baby’s birth weight without causing adverse effects on the mother and the fetus (Bakker & Smith, 2018).

-In instances where significant bleeding ensues, rapid replacement of blood products is a priority.
+In instances where significant bleeding ensues, rapid replacement of blood products is a priority to replace lost blood volume and stabilize the patient.
 Activation of the Massive Transfusion Protocol is warranted, allowing for stabilization of the client’s hemodynamic status by way of a rapid supply of blood products (Bakker & Smith, 2018).

 Recommended nursing diagnosis and nursing care plan books and resources.